How to Avoid Tennis Elbow

 4) Use Your Backhand

-5) Change Your Racquet
+5) Change Your Racket

 6) Release the Death Grip and Say Goodbye to Tennis Elbow